A Patent in India is monopolistic protection granted to the applicant for an invention that has novelty and industrial use.

 How can a patent be obtained worldwide?

-In some regions, a regional patent office, for example, the European Patent Office (EPO) and the African Regional Intellectual Property Organization (ARIPO), accepts regional patent applications, or grants patents, which have the same effect as applications filed, or patents granted, in the member States of that region.
+In some regions, a regional patent office, for example, the European Patent Office (EPO) and the African Regional Intellectual Property Organization (ARIPO), accepts regional patent applications, or grants patents, which have the same effect as applications filed, or patents granted, in the Member States of that region.

 Further, any resident or national of a Contracting State of the Patent Cooperation Treaty (PCT) may file an international application under the PCT.
 A single international patent application has the same effect as national applications filed in each designated Contracting State of the PCT.

-It is therefore recommend that you consult a practicing lawyer who is specialized in intellectual property or the intellectual property offices of those countries in which you are interested to get protection.
+It is therefore recommended that you consult a practicing lawyer who is specialized in intellectual property or the intellectual property offices of those countries in which you are interested to get protection.

-In general, an invention which is made public before an application is filed would be considered prior art (although the definition of the term “prior art” is not unified at the international level, in many countries, it consists of any information which has been made available to the public anywhere in the world by written or oral disclosure).
+In general, an invention which is made public before an application is filed would be considered prior art (although the definition of the term ‘prior art’ is not unified at the international level, in many countries, it consists of any information which has been made available to the public anywhere in the world by written or oral disclosure).